ps-singhjit/TestSolution_Cucumber/README.md

 # CucumberProject
-BDD-Cucumber Framework for Selenium-Java
+> BDD-Cucumber Framework for Selenium-Java.
-Reports are saved at path: TestSolution_Cucumber/test-output/SparkReports
+> Reports are saved at path: TestSolution_Cucumber/test-output/SparkReports